ada0l-archive/fefu_admission/README.md

 ```
 Usage: fefu_admission [OPTIONS] COMMAND [ARGS]...

 Options:
   --help  Show this message and exit.

 Commands:
-     load                    Load data from website and save to...
+  list   Show list of any department
-     show_list               Show list of any department
+  load   Load data from website and save to ~/.fefu_admission/data/
-     show_total_information  Get statistics of the competitive situation
+  stats  Get statistics of the competitive situation

 ```

 ## Classes